 My small brand’s big principle: why slow fashion is at the heart of my business

 I believe that your clothes should have value.
-They shouldn’t be purchased and worn a few times, and then tossed aside next season.
+They shouldn’t be purchased, worn a few times and then tossed aside.

-Long before the environmental and ethical benefits of slow fashion were in the spotlight, I was advocating it because it encourages an appreciation of what we wear and what we own.
-This is one of the main reasons why it is so important to my brand.
+Long before the environmental and ethical benefits of slow fashion were in the spotlight, I was advocating sustainability because it encourages an appreciation of what we wear and what we own.
 When starting a business, you have to know what you want your brand to stand for.
 Slow fashion has always been at the heart of Amanda Thompson Couture, and now as I learn more about the movement I am increasingly proud to be small scale and a slow fashion brand.